gheorghitamutu/CDP2023/Homework02/docs/ReadMe.md

 ### Stateful vs Stateless
-Azure Cosmos DB and Azure Event Hub are stateful services, meaning they maintain a record of the state of the data that they store or process over time.
+Stateful services, such as Azure Cosmos DB and Azure Event Hub, keep track of the current state of the data they store or process across time.

-Azure Cosmos DB is a NoSQL database service that allows for multiple data models to be used and provides features such as global distribution, automatic indexing, and multiple consistency levels.
-It stores and manages data in a structured format and allows for data retrieval using various query methods.
+Several data models can be used with Azure Cosmos DB, a NoSQL database service that also offers capabilities like worldwide distribution, automatic indexing, and various consistency levels.
+It enables for data retrieval using a variety of query methods and stores and organizes data in an organized fashion.

-Azure Event Hub is a streaming platform designed to handle large amounts of data, such as real-time event streams from IoT devices.
-It provides features such as partitioning, event ordering, and durable storage, allowing it to maintain the state of the data it processes over time.
+A streaming platform called Azure Event Hub is made to manage enormous amounts of data, like real-time event streams from IoT devices.
+It has capabilities including event ordering, segmentation, and durable storage, enabling it to preserve the state of the data it processes over time.

-On the other hand, Azure API App, Azure Functions, Azure Web PubSub, and Azure Web Apps are all stateless services, meaning they do not maintain any state of the data they process.
-They execute code in response to events or requests but do not store or manage data over time.
+On the other side, stateless services, such as Azure API App, Azure Functions, Azure Web PubSub, and Azure Web Apps, do not preserve any state of the data they handle.
+They don't retain or manage data over time; instead, they run code in response to events or requests.

 ### Functions as a Service (FaaS)
-Functions as a Service (FaaS), such as Azure Functions, are stateless by default, but they can also be designed to be stateful depending on the use case.
+By default, functions as a service (FaaS) like Azure Functions are stateless, but depending on the use case, they can also be built to be stateful.

-For example, a FaaS application can be designed to store state externally in a database or other storage service.
-This allows the function to access and update the state as needed, allowing it to maintain state across function invocations.
+For instance, a FaaS application may be created to keep state in a database or other external storage service.
+As a result, the function can keep state across function calls by accessing and updating the state as required.

-However, it's generally recommended to design FaaS applications as stateless to take advantage of the scalability benefits of serverless computing.
-By keeping the functions stateless, the provider can easily spin up new instances of the function to handle increased load without worrying about managing state across multiple instances.
+To benefit from serverless computing's scalability advantages, it is often advised to build FaaS applications as stateless.
+The provider can quickly create new instances of the function to manage an increase in load by keeping the functions stateless, freeing them from the burden of handling state across many instances.

 ### Websockets
-Azure Web PubSub is a cloud-based service provided by Microsoft Azure that enables real-time messaging scenarios.
-WebSockets are one of the primary protocols used by Azure Web PubSub to provide real-time bi-directional communication between clients and the server.
+Real-time messaging situations are made possible by Microsoft Azure's cloud-based Azure Web PubSub service.
+Azure Web PubSub uses WebSockets as one of its main protocols to offer real-time bi-directional communication between clients and the server.

-When a client connects to Azure Web PubSub using WebSockets, a persistent connection is established between the client and the server.
-This connection remains open for the duration of the client's session, allowing the server to push messages to the client in real-time.
+A permanent connection is created between the client and the server when a client connects to Azure Web PubSub using WebSockets.
+The server can push messages to the client in real-time since this connection is kept open during the client's session.

-Azure Web PubSub supports both JSON and MessagePack encoding for WebSocket messages.
-JSON encoding is the default and is used when the message is small or when interoperability with other WebSocket clients is necessary.
-MessagePack encoding is a more compact binary format that can be used when bandwidth efficiency is a concern or when dealing with large volumes of data.
+For WebSocket messages, Azure Web PubSub supports both JSON and MessagePack encoding.
+When the message is brief or compatibility with other WebSocket clients is required, JSON encoding—the default—is employed.
+When dealing with huge amounts of data or when bandwidth efficiency is a problem, MessagePack encoding, a more compact binary format, might be employed.

-Azure Web PubSub also provides features such as authentication and authorization, message broadcasting, and message filtering, which can be used in conjunction with WebSockets to create a variety of real-time messaging scenarios.
+In addition, Azure Web PubSub offers capabilities like message filtering, message broadcasting, and authentication and authorisation that may be combined with WebSockets to enable a range of real-time messaging scenarios.

 ## System description
 The system gets data about stocks (ticks) while sending them to the users and also storing them.